napakalas/NLIMED/README.md

                         Minimum delta is 0
   -t THETA, --theta THETA
                         Minimum theta is 0
+  -c CUTOFF, --cutoff CUTOFF
+                        Minimum cutoff is 0
+  -tf TFMODE, --tfMode TFMODE
+                        tf mode calculation, [1,2,3]
 ```
 Here is the description of those arguments:
 * -r {pmr,bm,all} or --repo {pmr,bm,all} (mandatory) is the name of repository. pmr is the Physiome Repository Model, bm is BioSimulations, all is for both repositories
-* -p {CoreNLP,Benepar,ncbo} or --parser {CoreNLP,Benepar,ncbo} (mandatory) is the type of parser for query annotation.
+* -p {corenlp,benepar,stanza,xstanza,ncbo} or --parser {CoreNLP,Benepar,ncbo} (mandatory) is the type of parser for query annotation.
 * -q QUERY or --query QUERY (mandatory) is the query text.
 For a multi words query, the words should be double quoted.
-* -pl PL (optional) is precision level indicating the number of ontologies used to construct SPARQL.
-Larger number will utilised more ontologies which may generate more SPARQL and produce more results.
+* -pl PL (optional) is precision level indicating the number of ontology classes used to construct SPARQL.
+Larger number will utilised more ontology cllasses which may generate more SPARQL and produce more results.
 Minimum value is 1.
 Default value is 1.
 * -s {models,sparql,annotation,verbose} or --show {models,sparql,annotation,verbose} (optional) is for selecting presented results. models shows models, sparql shows all possible SPARQLs, annotation shows annotation results, and verbore shows annotation results, SPARQLs, and models
 * -a ALPHA or --alpha ALPHA (optional) is to set up the weight of preffered label feature.
 Minimum alpha is 0.
-Default value is 4.
+Default value is 3.0.
 * -b BETA or --beta BETA (optional) is to set up the weight of synonym feature.
 Minimum beta is 0.
-Default value is 0.7.
+Default value is 3.0.
--g GAMMA or --gamma GAMMA (optional) is to set up the weight of definition feature.
+* -g GAMMA or --gamma GAMMA (optional) is to set up the weight of definition feature.
 Minimum gamma is 0.
-Default value is 0.5.
+Default value is 0.1.
--d DELTA, --delta DELTA (optional) is to set up the weight of parent labels feature.
+* -d DELTA, --delta DELTA (optional) is to set up the weight of parent labels feature.
 Minimum gamma is 0.
-Default value is 0.8.
+Default value is 0.1.
--t THETA, --theta DELTA (optional) is to set up the weight of description feature.
+* -t THETA, --theta THETA (optional) is to set up the weight of description feature.
 Minimum theta is 0.
-Default value is 0.01.
+Default value is 0.38.
+* -c CUTOFF, --cutoff (optional) is the minimum degree of association between a phrases and a ontology class used.
+Minimum cutoff is 0.
+Default value is 1.
+* -tf tfMode, --tfMode (optional) is the term frequency calculation mode, 1 = all features with dependency term, 2 = all features without dependency term, 3 = highest feature with dependency term.
+Devault value is 3.

 ### Running example
 * running with minimum setup for repository = Physiome Model Repository, parser = NLTK, query = "flux of sodium", and other default arguments values:
   ```
   NLIMED -r pmr -p Benepar -q "flux of sodium"
   ```
-* running with full setup for repository=BioModels, parser=CoreNLP, query="flux of sodium", precision level = 2, alpha = 2, beta = 1, gamma = 1, and delta = 1, theta = 0.01
+* running with full setup for repository=BioModels, parser=CoreNLP, query="flux of sodium", precision level = 2, alpha = 2, beta = 1, gamma = 1, and delta = 1, theta = 0.4, cutoff = 1.0, tfMode = 3
   ```
-  NLIMED -r bm -p CoreNLP -q "flux of sodium" -pl 2 -a 2 -b 1 -g 1 -d 1
+  NLIMED -r bm -p CoreNLP -q "flux of sodium" -pl 2 -a 2 -b 1 -g 1 -d 1 -t 0.4 -c 1 -tf 3
   ```
   Note: running with CoreNLP parser may cause delay local server startup for the first run.
 However, for the next run, the delay is disappeared.